-&lt;sup>4 Untied funds is a flexi fund given to each health centres annually.
-Rs 10,000/- for health and sanitation committees at Sub centre and Rs 25,000/- for Patient welfare societies in PHC's, and one lakh for district hospitals.
+4 Untied funds is a flexi fund given to each health centre annually.
+Rs 10,000/- for health and sanitation committees at Sub centre level and Rs 25,000/- for Patient welfare societies in PHC's, and one lakh for district hospitals.